ufcg-lsd/saps-engine/docs/catalog-install.md

 # Install and Configure Catalog

-The SAPS Catalog component is implemented as a plain PostgreSQL database.
+The Service Catalog component mantains the state of the tasks submitted to the SAPS.
+It is implemented as a plain PostgreSQL database.
 Here, we install and configure the required dependencies to run the PostgreSQL.
 The database schema will be created later during the execution of the Dispatcher component.

 ## Dependencies
 In an apt-based Linux distro, type the below commands to install PostgreSQL packages.